 What Are Non-Economic Damages?

 Unlike economic damages, non-economic damages are intangible losses that don’t come with a specific monetary value.
 They’re meant to compensate you for the emotional and psychological impact of the accident.
-Examples of non-economic damages include
+Examples of non-economic damages include:

 - Loss of enjoyment of life: Compensation for the diminished ability to participate in once-enjoyed activities due to injuries.